 All parents will be provided with a copy of this policy annually.
 The Superintendent may determine the method of providing the policy (parent handbook, mailing, etc.).
 Parents will be informed of the program and the means for students to report bullying acts toward them or other students.
-They will also be told that to help prevent bullying at school they should encourage their children to:
+They will also be told that to help prevent bullying at school they should: